jonom/silverstripe-environment-awareness/docs/en/how-to-use.md

 **Tip:** The labels *'Development'*, *'Stage'* and *'Production'* have pre-defined colours and descriptions, so you can use these without additional configuration if you like.

-__Note:__ SilverStripe has a concept of 'environment type' (`SS_ENVIRONMENT_TYPE`) which can be set to 'live', 'test' or 'dev'.
+__Note:__ Silverstripe has a concept of 'environment type' (`SS_ENVIRONMENT_TYPE`) which can be set to 'live', 'test' or 'dev'.
 This is more like a 'mode' than a type though, because there is nothing to stop you temporarily setting your production environment type to 'dev' to get some debugging information, or your development environment to 'live' to simulate production configuration locally.
 So you can't really on the environment type to know which server environment you're interacting with. `SS_ENVIRONMENT_LABEL` is intended to be a genuine constant, so you can have clarity about which environment you are working on.

 ## Include front-end environment notice